adam-singer/honey/README.md

 honey
 =====

-A smooth set of little dart libraries.
+A smooth set of little libraries for [dart](http://www.dartlang.org/).

 Honey uses the MIT license as described in the LICENSE file.